Tango is good for:

 Tango requires a level of skill and confidence.
 It also requires a sense of when to act and when to wait.
 It is an exercise in give and take, question and answer.
 That is why we call Tango a silent conversation between two people.
 These are life skills that are practiced in a dance.

 Confidence, posture, balance and strength are all improved.

 Tango requires a person to be centred.
 Even though a Tango couple are working intimately together, each one must be personally centred, in full control of their balance and actions for the dance to work properly.

 Most beginners struggle to walk slowly to music without wobbling.
 Tango teaches balance, posture, and core strength.
 Tango dancers learn to maintain their centre, stand on one leg at a time and to walk very slowly to complex musical rhythms.
 The Tango walk can become part of a person’s way of walking and holding themselves, efficiently and confidently.

 Physical activity Tango is a low-impact physical exercise that brings all the well-documented benefits of physical exercise.

 Other general health benefits Positive Emotions - Think of things that make you feel happier; random acts of kindness; Positive, supportive relationships

-Sense of purpose Sense of achievement - reaching a goalPositive Psychology - Martin Seligman http:// www.positivepsychology.org
+Sense of achievement - reaching a goalPositive Psychology - Martin Seligman http:// www.positivepsychology.org

 Caution: Addiction Tango can be classified as an addiction based on several psychiatric guidelines.
 Although the consequences of this addiction were primarily positive, many dancers reported experiencing withdrawal symptoms when they didn’t dance, even including “sadness, feeling uncomfortable and leg prickling.